Chelan County Water Mitigation Program

 Private Water Systems are those systems intended to serve one or two residences, primarily single family dwellings.
 Prior to receiving an onsite septic permit for a new building (home or accessory dwelling unit), applicants must complete a Private Water Review to demonstrate access to an adequate water supply.
 An adequate water supply is a state requirement for development.
 RCW 19.27.097 Building Permit Application - Evidence of Adequate Water Supply.

-To complete a Private Water Review, please fill out the Private Water Review Application and return to ehsupport@cdhd.wa.gov.
-Our office staff will contact you for payment once received.
+To complete a Private Water Review, please fill out the Private Water Review Application or in person assistance with application is available at CDHD.

 A drilled well is most common source to show an adequate water supply for development.
 A drilled well must meet the minimum standard of 400 gallons/day/connection.
 A Well Log is most common method to determine the yield and drawdown, typically an air lift test is used.
 In the event a Well Log is not available, a well pump test must be completed.
 Methods to perform the pump test are referenced Per WAC 173-160-321.